 Switching funds: You can change the Fund or Funds you are invested in at any time, subject to any terms we may have.
-You must select an investment profile that includes the Lifestages High Growth and/or Income Funds or alternatively the Lifestages Auto option.
+You must select an investment profile that includes either of the four Funds (or a combination of them), or alternatively the Lifestages Auto option.
 We will then switch your existing KiwiSaver account balance and future contributions to reflect these fund allocations on the effective date of accepting your approved request.

-You can do this at your SBS Bank branch or by using the relevant form on our website.
+You can do this by using the relevant form on our website.